 The international rugby season is here again and the RBS Six Nations Rugby tournament sees teams from England, Ireland, Scotland, Wales, France & Italy competing for the prize of best European rugby team.
 The RBS Six Nations Rugby tournament needs to be watched in local pubs & bars, with a beer in hand.
 So for all the best HD TV sports action this season, check out this handy guide to the Best Bars and Pubs in London to watch the 6 Nations Rugby.

 Clapham / Bar / Restaurant / Cuisine: Bar

-Watch the 6 Nations rugby live on Gigalum's huge HD screens, you can even reserve an area or your own screen free of charge!
-With a huge range of burgers to compliment a great food menu and drinks deals this is the best place in South London to watch the matches, especially when it's right next to Clapham South tube, perfect for getting big groups together.
+Watch 6 Nations rugby live on Gigalum's huge HD screens, you can even reserve an area or your own screen free of charge!
+With a huge range of burgers to compliment a great food menu and drinks deals, this is the best place in South London to watch the matches.
+Right next to Clapham South tube, it's perfect for getting big groups together.

 The Crown & Shuttle

 Shoreditch / Bar / Cuisine: Pub

 The 6 Nations returns to the Crown and Shuttle with bookable spaces inside and out, and six huge screens throughout the venue so there'll be no scrummaging about to get a view of all the action.
 It's rugby, so the craft beer will be flowing from all three bars, and the much-needed soakage will be flying out of the food truck.
 Grab a seat, grab a menu, and grab a beer, because no one's going to the sin bin around here.